catherineisonline/useful-resources/README.md

 # Useful Resources
-#### This is a collection of useful resources for front end developers gathered from all around the web and of course my bookmarks!
+#### This is a collection of useful resources for front-end developers gathered from all around the web and of course my bookmarks!

 ## Jump to the section
 - [React Components & Libraries](#reactlibs)